Badhaai Ho: Remakes

 The film is set to be remade in Tamil, Telugu, Kannada and Malayalam by Boney Kapoor.
-The Tamil remake is titled Veetla Vishesham.

-The film is set to be remake in Indonesian by Falcon Pictures entitled Keluarga Slamet with cast Dessy Ratnasari, Indro Warkop and Widyawati.
+The Tamil remake was titled Veetla Vishesham.
+The film is set to be remade in Indonesian by Falcon Pictures titled Keluarga Slamet with Dessy Ratnasari, Indro Warkop and Widyawati in important roles.

 Soundtrack

 The songs are composed by Tanishk Bagchi, Rochak Kohli, JAM8 and Sunny Bawra-Inder Bawra.
 The lyrics are written by Vayu, Kumaar and MellowD.
 The song Morni Banke was originally composed by Punjabi MC.

 Awards and nominations

 Sequel

 Junglee Pictures announced in March 2020 that Rajkummar Rao and Bhumi Pednekar will star in the official spiritual sequel of Badhaai Ho, titled Badhaai Do.
 Initially set to go on floors in June 2020, it was delayed due to the COVID-19 pandemic in India.
 Principal photography finally commenced on 5 January 2021 in Dehradun, as announced by Rao & Pednekar on their social media accounts.